... or how you can use secator as a foundation to build powerful security software.

 from secator.template import TemplateLoader

-from secator.runners import Workflow, Scan
+from secator.runners import Workflow

 from secator.tasks import subfinder, httpx, naabu